therealshizron/therealshizron/README.md

 I love to be of service, and I try to bring that practice into my work wherever I can.
 I want my work to create a positive ripple effect in my community, and I believe that starts with building workplaces where people can do their best work and still have energy left to give back.

 I love designing the structures, cultures, and experiences that allow both organizations and the people within them to grow.
-I feel lucky to have built a career in people operations and workplace experience, where aligning people and the business in sustainable ways has the opportunity to create impact that lasts for generations.
+I feel lucky to have built a career in people operations and workplace experience, where aligning people and the business in sustainable ways can have a meaningful impact for future genertaions.

 And now I'm adding a new skill to the toolkit: **building with AI.**  Consider this my experiment in learning to build the tools I’ve always wanted.